raphaelsty/archive_raphaelsty.github.io/README.md

 ![](static/online_learning.png)

 **As you may have noticed, the philosophy of online learning allows to reduce the complexity of the deployment of a machine learning algorithm in production.
 Moreover, to update the model, we only have to make calls to the API.
-We don't need to re-train the model from scratch.** To maintain my models on a daily basis, I recommend setting up a script that queries the database that stores the sales made that day.
+We don't need to re-train the model from scratch.** To maintain my models on a daily basis, I recommend setting up a script that queries the database that stores the sales made according to the day.
 This script would perform 30490 queries every day to update all the models.

 #### Make a prediction by calling the API: